bushchannelstepper/lxc-idmap-calculator/README.md

 # lxc-idmap-calculator

-A script and classes for generating UID and GID mappings for unprivileged LXC containers because it's kind of a pain in the arse to do by hand.
+A script and classes for generating UID and GID mappings for unprivileged LXC containers because it's a pain in the arse to do by hand.

 Now manages multiple UIDs and GIDs as well as ranges to transpose.